reverentgeek/blog/src/site/life-is-too-short.md

 In technology, we are very privileged we are in such high-demand, and we have the luxury of being able to choose where we work.
 That isn't the case in every profession.

 The problem is, this idea began to pollute my perspective.
-When things started going sour, I would think, “Oh, great.
+When things started going sour, I would think, "Oh, great.
 Here we go again.
-Time to start looking for a new job.”
+Time to start looking for a new job."

 ![my polluted thinking](/content/images/2017/07/life-is-too-short-stinks-2.jpg)